jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ## Part 2 — Information privacy principles

 ### 6 Information privacy principles
-The information privacy principles are as follows:Information Privacy Principles Principle 1 Purpose of collection of personal information Personal information shall not be collected by any agency unless— (a) the information is collected for a lawful purpose connected with a function or activity of the agency; and
+The information privacy principles are as follows: Information Privacy Principles Principle 1 Purpose of collection of personal information Personal information shall not be collected by any agency unless— (a) the information is collected for a lawful purpose connected with a function or activity of the agency; and